amanuelabiy/amanuelabiy/README.md

 ## 🚀 What I'm Up To

-- 💻 Building Robust Backends with ExpressJs and PostgreSQL
+- 💻 Building Robust Backends with NodeJs and PostgreSQL
 - 🧠 Uncovering the principles of algorithmic efficiency

 Check out my [coding portfolio!](https://amanuel-portfolio-omega.vercel.app/)